DaveSchmitz/Elastic_Beats/readme.md

 <img src="./readme_images/ErrMsg.jpg" width="100%" height="100%">

-Additionally, Business Admins can then also setup dashboards to view user activity based on user specific logs.
+Additionally, Business Admins can also setup dashboards to view user activity based on user specific logs.
 For example this dashboard shows which users have performed a particular ("Ready For Review") activity in the application today:

 <img src="./readme_images/UsersReady.jpg" width="100%" height="100%">